 Local embassy information is available on the U.S. Embassy Nassau website and at the Department of State’s list of embassies and consulates,

-ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: U.S. citizens do not need visas to enter the Turks and Caicos Islands as tourists for short periods, however, U.S. citizens must present a passport.
+ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: U.S. citizens do not need visas to enter the Turks and Caicos Islands as tourists for short periods, however, U.S. citizens must present a valid passport.
 Note: U.S. Passport Cards cannot be used to travel by air or private vessel to TCIS.
+Recently, some U.S. travelers have mistakenly been allowed to enter the Turks and Caicos on expired U.S. passports and have experienced difficulty in returning to the United States.
+All travelers should check their passports to make sure they will be valid for the length of their trip before traveling to the Turks and Caicos.

 If remaining in the Turks and Caicos Islands for more than 24 hours each person must fill out an immigration form.